-- Failsafe in boiler has triggered. - It should be 1 cm above the Min mark when cool. - Check the boiler compartment is ventilated, and that the vents are unobstructed.
+- Failsafe in boiler has triggered. - Check the fluid level in the expansion tank.
+It should be 1 cm above the Min mark when cool. - Check the boiler compartment is ventilated, and that the vents are unobstructed.
 Do not place stowage in the boiler compartment.